 Multiple sclerosis is a condition that affects the nerves in the brain and spinal cord.
 It is a lifelong condition, usually diagnosed in people’s 20s and 30s, and can cause a wide variety of symptoms, including eyesight problems, fatigue, balance problems, altered sensations and cognitive issues.
 130,000 people in the UK live with MS and it affects around three times as many women as men.
 There is a wide range of disease modifying treatments, but there is currently no cure.

 About the MS Trust

-The MS Trust is a charity which works to make a difference today for the more than 100,000 people living with MS in the UK.
+The MS Trust is a charity which works to make a difference today for the 130,000 people living with MS in the UK.

 We produce practical, reliable information, online and in print, and offer a telephone and email enquiry service to anyone who needs to know more about MS.

 We fight to make sure everyone affected by MS can access good quality, specialist care.
 We offer a full range of support to both specialists and health professionals with an interest in MS, including online information, publications, newsletters and professional development.
 We work in partnership with health professionals to improve MS services now and in the future, and we fund MS specialist nurses in the areas of greatest need.

 Open Door is our free, quarterly newsletter and monthly email for people with multiple sclerosis, their family and friends and supporters of the MS Trust.
 Every issue we report on our work, aiming to make life better for everyone affected by MS, and suggest ways you can get involved.